LordBoos/discord_game/README.md

 This component pulls information about user's status and the game he's currently playing from the Discord.

 It creates a sensor for every configured user with online status and game played status.
+Discord avatar is used as entity_picture.

 ## Configuration: